vega/altair/CONTRIBUTING.md

 To view the documentation, open your browser and go to `http://localhost:8000`.
 To stop the server, use `^C` (control+c) in the terminal.

 ---
-The Project abides by the Organization's [code of conduct](./governance/org-docs/CODE-OF-CONDUCT.md) and [trademark policy](./governance/org-docs/TRADEMARKS.md).

 Part of MVG-0.1-beta.
 Made with love by GitHub.
 Licensed under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).